 83.8 per cent of Victorians aged 16 and over have now had at least one dose of a COVID-19 vaccine and 54 per cent have had two doses.

 Victorians are encouraged to book their COVID-19 vaccination through their local GP or community pharmacy, community health service or state vaccination centre.
-To find a GP or pharmacy provider and make a booking, visit .
+To find a GP or pharmacy provider and make a booking, visit Australian Government Department of .

 Ten vaccination centres across Melbourne are administering the Moderna vaccine until Sunday 10 October, with 100,000 doses available to anyone aged 12 to 59 years at the following hubs:

 - Sunshine Vaccination Hub

 - Frankston Community Vaccination Hub (Bayside Centre)